ramseyrossmann/extreme-temperatures/README.md

 1. bash bigfilesetup.sh: this will un-tar a file and combine a few .npy arrays that have been split to be less than 100 MB
 2. bash make_train-scenarios.sh: makes S.pkl for training size and model defined in file
 3. bash make_test_data.sh: makes S.pkl for test size defined in file
-4. python makeOff.py: makes off.pkl for existing training and test S.pkl
+4. makeOff.py: makes off.pkl for existing training and test S.pkl

 To solve model: run-here.py, which will
 1. Copy relevant files to new directory named something like "proposal_constraint"